 With the SNES Mini these problems have been much improved upon (though, we’d argue, not entirely solved), and Nintendo has also managed to throw in a couple of great new features, including a classic game that has never been released until now: Star Fox 2.

-The SNES Classic Mini comes in two distinct flavors.
-TechRadar’s review unit is the version that was released in Europe, Australia and Japan, with a grey chassis and red, yellow, green and blue face buttons, while North Americans have to make do with their purple-accented model.
+The SNES Classic Mini comes in two distinct styles.
+Our review unit is the version that was released in Europe, Australia and Japan.
+It has a grey chassis and red, yellow, green and blue face buttons, while North Americans had to make do with their purple-accented model.

 We’re not going to wade into the 25 years worth of arguments about which version of the console is the better-looking one, but suffice to say the UK/Australia version looks better, and anyone who thinks otherwise is just plain wrong.
 Sorry*.

-The console itself is very similar in design to the NES Mini.
-It’s compact and it’s light, but it feels sturdy when placed in front of your TV.
+As you can see, the console itself is very similar in design to the NES Mini.
+It’s compact and it’s light, but it feels sturdy enough when placed in front of your TV.

-On the top of the machine are the same power and reset buttons found on the NES Mini.
+On the top of the machine, the console has the same power and reset buttons found on the NES Mini.
 The power control is a sliding switch this time around, and there’s also a fake button labelled ‘Eject’.
 Unsurprisingly, considering the console’s lack of cartridges, it doesn’t do much.

 Round the front of the machine, however, things take a turn for the worse, with a fake pair of controller ports which need to be removed to reveal the real deal behind them.